jugshaurya/closetgoodies/README.md

   - Async redux dispatching is dine using middleware redux thunk, which is i guess is a smart way to alter the actions which are of type functions to take a dispatch as an argument and dispatching START, SUCCESS, FAILURE actions depending upon the asynchronous activites and time of it.
     ![Redux-thunk](https://github.com/jugshaurya/cloth-zone/blob/master/public/redux-thunk.png)

-## others:

-- React Reselect
-  - can be added to optimize the react-app configuration.Will add later if i got my mind around it later on
-- other Libraries to do: react-persist to get localStorage and SessionStorage in React to save data temporarily in browser

-- styledComponents(Personally dont like them at first glance, will later look once more...)
-  - use to add css in JS using ` styled.tag`` `etc.

 ## Stripe Payments:

 - react-stripe-checkout